Shaun Edwards: Playing career

 Edwards played in Wigan's 1987 World Club Challenge victory over Sydney's Manly-Warringah Sea Eagles.
-He was selected to go on the 1988 Great Britain Lions tour.
 Edwards played for Sydney club the Balmain Tigers when they reached the 1989 NSWRL season's grand final, for which he was selected on the interchange bench.

 In 1990, Edwards received the Man of Steel Award after he played most of the Challenge Cup Final against Warrington with a broken cheekbone and eye socket, after receiving a high, off the ball tackle in the 10th minute.
 He refused to be substituted and played on to set up three of Wigan's tries.
 Despite his performance, the Man Of The Match award went to his half back partner Andy Gregory.
 He played in Wigan's 1991 World Club Challenge victory over Sydney's Penrith Panthers.

 Edwards finished the 1991–92 season as the league's leading try scorer with a total of 40.
-Edwards was then selected to go on the 1992 Great Britain Lions tour of Australia and New Zealand.
-He matched Wigan's record for most tries in a single match (10) in the 78–0 rout of Swinton in the Lancashire County Cup 2nd round in September 1992.
+He matched Wigan's record for most tries in a single match (10) in the 78–0 rout of Swinton in the Lancashire Cup 2nd round in September 1992.
 It was a County Cup record and record for a non-winger in any game.
-In addition he scored four tries in a game on four occasions and hat-tricks seven times.
-During the 1992–93 season Edwards played at scrum half for defending RFL champions Wigan in the 1992 World Club Challenge against the visiting Brisbane Broncos.
-He played in Wigan's 1994 World Club Challenge win over the Brisbane Broncos in Australia which attracted a World Club Challenge record attendance of 54,220, and also played in the first game of the 1996 cross-code challenge series against Bath.
+In addition, he scored four tries in a game on four occasions and hat-tricks seven times.
+During the 1992–93 season, Edwards played at scrum half for defending RFL champions Wigan in the 1992 World Club Challenge against the visiting Brisbane Broncos.
+He played in Wigan's 1994 World Club Challenge win over the Brisbane Broncos in Australia which attracted a World Club Challenge record attendance of 54,220 and also played in the first game of the 1996 cross-code challenge series against Bath.

 Edwards played in every round of Wigan's eight consecutive Challenge Cup wins.
-Altogether he made 452 appearances for Wigan.
-He played his last game for the club against St. Helens in the Challenge Cup defeat at Knowsley Road in 1997.
+Altogether he made 452 appearances for Wigan, he played his last game for the club against St. Helens in the Challenge Cup defeat at Knowsley Road in 1997.
 Edwards left Wigan that year to move near his son James, signing for the London Broncos.
 He fell out with new coach Eric Hughes, who refused Edwards permission to miss the first training session of each week, in order for him to spend time with his son in London.
 The decision to allow Edwards to leave the club led to multiple complaints from Wigan fans.

 After just a season in London, Edwards moved to Bradford Bulls but after only a few months returned to London, where he led the London Broncos to the 1999 Challenge Cup final at Wembley.
 He retired in 2000.